-Despite the obvious need for SEO reporting, 74 percent of marketers say that they do not adequately track their results.
+Despite the obvious need for SEO reporting, 74 percent of marketers say that they do not adequately track their results in SEO reports.
 Similarly, only 22% of marketers say they have data-driven strategies that drive strong strategies.

 What makes SEO reporting and analytics so critical?

 Brands that do their SEO reporting house in order tend to have a far better idea of what their customers like and respond well to and what they do not.
-They can clearly see which topics and types of content attract more engaged customers and lead to a higher number of conversions.
+SEO reports and their results can clearly show which topics and types of content attract more engaged customers and lead to a higher number of conversions.

 As brands develop a greater understanding of what customers like and do not like, they will be able to better allocate their limited marketing resources.
 They can focus more time and energy creating content that has a higher chance of properly engaging the target audience and bringing the brand revenue.

-Brands with strong reporting will also find it easier to detect trends in consumer needs.
-You might see higher engagement with certain topics or types of content at particular times of the year.
+Brands with strong SEO reports will also find it easier to detect trends in consumer needs.
+Your brand might see higher engagement from buyer’s with certain topics or types of content at particular times of the year.
 This will provide greater insight into what people likely look for during different seasons.
-Armed with this insight, organizations will find it easier to anticipate new needs for customers moving forward.
+Armed with this insights in SEO reports, organizations will find it easier to anticipate new needs for customers moving forward.

 SEO reporting metrics to understand funnel success